robertolupi/robertolupi.github.io/about.md

 # Previously...

-From 1998 to 2012, I worked as a software engineer, systems engineer and independent consultant in Italy.
+In 2011, I moved to Switzerland.
+I worked briefly for a multinational company and a start-up in Zürich.

+I come from Italy.
+I started to work in 1998 and I have been in various roles related to software engineering.

 At a point in time, more than 20 banks and several medium-sized companies run software that I wrote.